Documentation

 • The server runs a cleanup cycle every 10 seconds

-• Automatically removes sessions for users whose contribution keys have expired
+• Automatically removes sessions for users whose contribution login access has expired

 • No action required — expired sessions are purged automatically